 You can tell how well a tennis player would do on the next point by noting how relaxed his body and face were.
 He monitors his mental and physical state and works to achieve a quiet mind and an alertly relaxed body.
 He knows that these are synonymous with concentration and confidence.
 He knows that moment by moment poise creates the proper conditions for achieving a maximum result with minimum effort.
 He doesn’t give his desire for the goal greater importance than the process he uses to achieve the goal.
 He knows that if we keep on thinking about where we want to get to, we lose our ability to be one hundred percent involved with what is happening.

-- Freedom and Intelligence to Do What You Desire
+- You Must Use Emotion to Create What You Desire